You're questioning your sexuality, which leaves you feeling

 You may decide you will NEVER come out, and that is OKAY.

-I am not here to shame you into coming out, pressure you into it like other coaches do, or make it “the goal.”
+I am not here to shame you into coming out, pressure you into it, or make it “the goal.”
 At this stage, this is not the goal.
 The goal is to achieve the peace of mind that only comes from accurately identifying your sexual feelings towards other men.

 This is why I divide my “coming out” coaching program into three stages:

 Stage 1 - You’re in the right place if your goal is not to “come out” right now.
 Right now, you need someone well-trained and experienced who knows how to best guide you through identifying your sexuality.

 Stage 2 - You should click here to learn more if you know you’re gay, bisexual, or lie somewhere under that umbrella.
 But your goal still is NOT to come out yet -- it’s to work through those negative feelings, shame, and guilt that comes from making this discovery about your sexuality.

 Stage 3 - You should click here to learn more if you know you’re gay, bi, pansexual--you know you’re attracted to other men, and you’re ready to come out.
 You simply need the best strategic plan to do so that works in your best interests.